Eman is a writer and textile engineer. She obtained a bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 - Adjust the heating devices or air conditioners to keep the place dry and free of moisture.

-- It is possible to store clothing or fabrics in cedarwood bags, it helps to protect them from the proliferation of insects and prevent the arrival of moisture to the fabric.
+- It is possible to store clothes or fabrics in cedarwood bags; It helps protect them from the breeding of insects and prevents moisture from getting into the fabric.

 - United States Department of Agriculture: https://naldc.nal.usda.gov/naldc/home.xhtml.

 - Picking Cotton Carefully.
 Institute of Science in Society.
 March 2007.